sadeemAhmed/RetrieveLastCommand/README.md

 ## Project Description📝

 The Robot Control Panel project provides a simple and intuitive web interface for controlling a robot.
-The interface includes a joystick🖲️🕹️ that users can manipulate to send directional commands (Forward, Backward, Left, Right) to the robot.
+The interface includes a joystick 🕹️ that users can manipulate to send directional commands (Forward, Backward, Left, Right) to the robot.
 Additionally, a Stop button allows users to halt the robot's movement instantly.

 Commands are processed in real-time and sent to a backend server using AJAX requests.
 These commands are then stored in a MySQL database for logging and further actions.